Professor Elliot Kendall

 CV for Professor Elliot Kendall

-I work on literary imaginings of political modes (including personal networks and state power) and the politics of the aristocratic household.
+This broad theme covers more and less formal social networks and state power.
 I am writing a book on this theme in a wide range of texts circulating between 1450 and 1520, covering, for example, Malory, Skelton, Hawes, More, verse romances, and household plays.
 In Lordship and Literature: John Gower and the Politics of the Great Household (OUP, 2008), I focus on the great household and Gower's Confessio Amantis and I have published articles on Chaucer's Shipman's Tale and competing economic modes, Sir Orfeo, Robin Hood, cooperation in an Arthurian romance, and political centralization and early Tudor literature.